calaldees/blog/softwareEnginering/CodeReviewProcess.md

 * Detect complications sooner rather than later
     * To avoid poor quality solutions
 * Breakup large/heavy/intensive cognitive work
-    * Humans cant focus at 100% capacity for long periods of time
+    * Humans can't focus at 100% capacity for long periods of time
-* Efficiency use developers time
+* Efficiently use developers' time
-    * Maximize our developers understanding as efficiently as possible
+    * Maximize our developers' understanding as efficiently as possible
         * What is quicker?
-            * 3 people independently spending 15min of source driving to find the answer
+            * 3 people independently spending 15 min of source diving to find the answer
-            * or one 60second explanation to 3 people
+            * or one 60 second explanation to 3 people
 * Verify/check thinking/approach
     * No single person is code Jesus.
 I've seen great developers make bad calls occasionally
 * Consolidate/Unify the teams code style, patterns and thinking